Acro Yoga For Beginners

 If the base’s ankles are weak or unstable, it can increase the risk of injury.
 It’s crucial to strengthen and stabilize your ankles before attempting any Acro yoga poses.

-Another precaution to consider is the amount of lean and pressure placed on your body when your partner is inverted and supported.
+Another precaution to consider is the amount of lean and pressure placed on your body.
+When your partner is inverted and supported.
 This can put a significant amount of strain on your spine and neck.
 So it’s vital to have a strong core and proper alignment to protect these areas.

 When practicing, it’s also essential to be aware of any contraindications specific to your body.
 Some people may have limitations in certain poses due to previous injuries or medical conditions.